philipclare/philipclare.com/content/consulting/consulting.md

 +++

-I offer statistical consulting services to government, NGOs and independent researchers.
+I offer statistical consulting services to academia, government, NGOs and independent researchers.

 I have particular expertise in: